 You can see those bonds reinforced each day in ways large and small all across campus.
 Some examples:

-- Weekly sacred hour for the community to come together in reflection.
+- Bi-weekly Morning Prayer for the community to come together in reflection.

 - Inviting gathering places, such as the Michels Commons dining hall, that encourage easy interaction among students, faculty and staff.

 - Scores of student organizations that celebrate and inspire collaboration, cooperation and mutual problem-solving.

 You’ll find community-building in our classrooms, as well.
 A 14:1 student-faculty ratio promotes close engagement between teacher and learner.
 Collaborative research opportunities abound.
 Each student has a faculty adviser.
 And every faculty member is hired with the understanding that we value teaching above all.

 Finally, you will find community expressed here through hospitality.
 We warmly welcome new arrivals in the Ariens Family Welcome Center.
 We invite our alumni back often to their school – to their home.
 Those in the greater community experience Norbertine hospitality at the popular September campus-wide open house, enriching speakers’ series, dynamic theatre performances and summertime’s free concerts on the banks of the Fox.